-In 2016, Moody's lowered the ratings for Volkswagen Financial Services AG, the parent company, to Prime-1 / A2 (short term / long term) with negative outlook while Standard & Poor's maintained the rating at A-2 / BBB+ (short term / long term) with watch negative.
+In 2017, Moody's rated Volkswagen Financial Services AG, the parent company, with Prime-2 / A3 (short term / long term) with negative outlook while Standard & Poor's rated Volkswagen Financial Services AG with A-2 / BBB+ (short term / long term) and upgraded the outlook from negative to stable.

-The Management Board informed the Supervisory Board in 2016 continuously on the developments regarding issuance activities and risk exposure.
+The Management Board informed the Supervisory Board in 2017 continuously on the developments regarding issuance activities and risk exposure.
 Risk limits set by the Supervisory Board were adhered to.

-Due to the mandatory rotation of audit firms in the Netherlands the Annual General Meeting on May 12th, 2016 elected BDO as independent auditors for the fiscal year 2016.
+During the Annual General Meeting held on 7 June 2017, BDO Audit & Assurance B.V. was reelected as independent auditors for the fiscal year 2017.
 The independent auditors audited the annual financial statement of FSNV and issued an unqualified audit opinion.

-Amsterdam, 14 March 2017
+Amsterdam, 6 March 2018

 Original was signed by

-Dr. Michael Reinhart, Chairman of the Supervisory Board
+Frank Fiedler, Chairman of the Supervisory Board

-Management report
+Management Report

-Business Strategy
+Business Strategy and Objectives

-Volkswagen Financial Services N.V. ('FSNV') is one of the funding vehicles of parent company Volkswagen Financial Services AG ('FSAG') and its subsidiaries.
-FSNV raises funds by issuing Bonds and Commercial Paper in the international capital markets and lends the proceeds to Volkswagen Financial Services companies and joint ventures.
+Volkswagen Financial Services N.V. ('FSNV'), founded in 1983, is one of the funding vehicles of parent company Volkswagen Financial Services AG ('FSAG') and its subsidiaries.
+FSNV raises funds by issuing bonds and commercial papers in the international capital markets and lends the proceeds to Volkswagen Financial Services companies and joint ventures.
 FSNV provides the capital market funding as a service within Volkswagen Financial Services Group, thereby achieving an adequate return commensurate with the efforts and associated risks.